monk-io/docs/_mkdocs/docs/guides/passing-secrets.md

 Mozilla Secrets OPerationS (SOPS) is a popular editor for encrypted files, supporting many popular formats including JSON and YAML.
 See: [https://github.com/mozilla/sops](https://github.com/mozilla/sops).

-You can encrypt your templates with SOPS for storage or for putting them under version control.
+You can encrypt your Kits with SOPS for storage or for putting them under version control.
 Monk is able to `load` SOPS encrypted YAML files in a transparent manner as long as it has access to the key store that was used to encrypt them.

-This feature works transparently - if you have an encrypted template, just use:
+This feature works transparently - if you have an encrypted Kit, just use:

     monk load myencrypted.yaml